grannycart/by-sound-alone_source/documentation/notes_and_todos-subworld_book1.md

 	* (I originally had this slated for book II though.. is it better there?)
 * [X] My submarine book (at least this first one and the free 10k word story) will NOT have a 'running out of air' scene.
 * [X] make sure you explain somewhere that 10 meters = 1 atmosphere of pressure
 	* But under water every ten meters down added another atmosphere of pressure to the hull.
 The equivalent of another entire column of the weight of the air on the surface pressing down from space.
 And against that had to stand the measly one atmosphere of pressure inside the _Grimlock_ plus the noble strength of the steel hull.
-When approaching the maxiumum depth of a sub, one small adjustment in the wrong direction of the huge planing fins that guided the sub up or down, or one valve accidentally left partially open and flooding a ballast tank could take them down that last critical ten meters in a matter of minutes.
+When approaching the maxiumum depth of a sub, one small adjustment in the wrong direction of the huge planing fins that guided the sub up or down, or one valve accidentally left partially open and flooding a ballast tank could take them down that last critical ten meters in a matter of seconds.
 * [X] overall theme: being chased by a dark force of evil (black sub) from place to place to place
 * [X] plot milestones
 	* on a dead calm sea